janaiscoding/etch-a-sketch/README.md

 - Adjusted styling in the Header/Footer sections.
 - Fixed a regex validation bug when user canceled the Change Size prompt.

+<h3>Future plans</h3>

+- Change size using a slider instead of prompt.

 </br>
 </br>
 </br>